 Salem, Massachusetts is a bewitching coastal town, filled with history, diversity, great food and of course magic!
 I have been fortunate to visit twice, and I can hands down say it is one of my favourite places in the world.
 I fell in love with this charming town within 15 minutes.
 It's friendly, welcoming, quirky, homely, pretty, and above all different.
 Sorry to sound cliche but it generally does have something for everyone.

-I have written as much information as I can on Salem, from the essentials, to things to do, shops, food and drink, and even a little something on Halloween celebrations.
+Here is the Ultimate Guide to Salem, from the essentials, to things to do, shops, food and drink, and even a little something on Halloween celebrations.
 I hope you enjoy it and that you are inspired to have your own magical adventures in Salem.

 Need to Know